arunp77/Learning-git/README.md

           Follow the links and steps given at [offical git windows website](https://git-scm.com/download/win)

+2. **Configuration:**
-2. Set up your Git configuration.
+  Set up your Git configuration.
 This includes setting your username and email address, which will be associated with your commits.
-You can do this by running the following commands:
+You can do this by running the
+  following commands:

-git config --global user.name "Your Name" git config --global user.email "your_email@example.com"
+  `git config --global user.name "Your Name"`

+  `git config --global user.email "your_email@example.com"`

 3. Create a new Git repository.
 A repository is a directory that holds all the files related to a project, as well as all the commits made to those files.
 To create a new repository, navigate to the directory where you want to store your project and run the following command: